Read Time: 8 minutes

 Pine trees have male and female cones.

 Male cones create pollen.
 Pine pollen travels on the wind to land on female cones, fertilizing them.
 The fertilized female cones germinate and grow into trees.

 Each speck of pollen must be potent enough to fertilize and stimulate the growth of a whole new tree.
 This makes pine pollen a cocktail of vitality.

 In fact, a traditional Chinese text calls pine pollen "micronutrient storerooms."
 It's as though each cell is a pantry with a full spectrum of nutrients!
 Those nutrients make it possible for a fertilized seed to survive winter and grow into a sapling.

 According to laboratory studies, pine pollen contains:

 Keep reading to learn about the potential health benefits of each of these all-natural compounds!

 Pine pollen has been popular for millennia.
 According to traditional Chinese medicine, consuming pine pollen promotes a happy life.
 It is believed to support overall good heath, fertility, and longevity.

-Traditionally, pine pollen was used in the treatment of fatigue, viruses, diabetes, hypertension, asthma, and prostate diseases (1).
+Traditionally, pine pollen supplements were used in the treatment of fatigue, viruses, diabetes, hypertension, asthma, and prostate diseases (1).

 It is considered both a food and a medicine.
 Pine pollen must be prepared for digestion by extracting in hot water or alcohol (or both, as with our own dual extraction).
 Humans can't digest raw pine pollen.
 The powder can also be cooked into foods.